bennbenben/leetcode_practises/other coding interview qns/TECHGIG_Top20_InterviewQns.md

     return output
 ```

-## 18. What is Depth First Search Algorithm for a binary tree?
+> ### 18.
+What is Depth First Search Algorithm for a binary tree?
+<p>It is a backtracking (recursive) way for traversing a binary tree.
+The deepest node is reached first, then backtracks to its parent node (if it has no child nodes)</p>

-## 19. Difference between a stable and unstable sorting algorithm?
+> ### 19.
+Difference between a stable and unstable sorting algorithm?
 <p>Mainly on how the algorithm treats equal (or repeated) elements</p>
 <p>Stable sorting algorithms preserve the relative order of equal elements, while unstable sorting algorithms don’t</p>

 ![Snippet showing stable vs unstable sorting algos](https://www.baeldung.com/wp-content/uploads/2019/08/Stable-vs-Unstable-1.png)

-## 20. What is the difference between Comparison and Non-Comparison Sorting Algorithms?
+> ### 20.
+What is the difference between Comparison and Non-Comparison Sorting Algorithms?
 <p>Comparison sorting algorithmns have a comparison operator - like smaller than or bigger than</p>
 <p>Sorting algorithms that sort the data without comparing the elements are called non-comparison sorting</p>